nicoriff/ORMi/README.md

    ```

 Note that we have a `DeviceID` property.
 This property must always be set on this case because in this case, `DeviceID` is a `CIM_Key` and `Unique` and it is the only unique identifier between instances.
 If you do not set this property then you will get an exception.
 Also you can note that the parameters are sent using an anonymous object with properties that match the instance method ones.
-If this properties cannot be mapped the you´ll have an exception.
+If this properties cannot be mapped the you'll receive an exception.

-Then finally we´ll use it this way:
+Then finally we'll use it this way:

 ```C#
 	List<Printer> printers = helper.Query<Printer>().ToList();